Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-windows/create-windows-cluster.md

 3. Log in to the cluster as admin.

 ## User requirements
-The tutorials walk you through everything you need to know to set up and use a cluster but it’s helpful if you have some understanding of the network you’ll be using.
+The tutorials walk you through everything you need to know to set up a cluster but it’s helpful if you have some understanding of the network you’ll be using.
 Try to find out if your environment uses the Dynamic Host Configuration Protocol (DHCP) to assign IP addresses or if you need to assign the addresses yourself.
 If you do need to assign the addresses manually, collect the following information:

 * The subnet mask
 * The gateway